Valuing rainforests as Global Eco-Utilities: a novel mechanism to pay communities for ecosystem services provided by the Amazon - Lead project

 The indigenous and forest dwelling populations are directly dependent on the abundant services provided by the ecosystem, while the rest of the world depends on them too, primarily because the Amazon holds an extraordinarily high biodiversity and also because the forest influences the climate system by cooling the air and recycling and transporting the rainfall over a very large area.

 However, the Amazon is a region of tension because large-scale commercial interests (including the production of food, biofuel and timber) threaten its continued functioning.
-Indigenous people and subsistence farmers with lifestyles adapted to abundant natural resource availability face diminishing access to resources and degradation of ES provision.
+Indigenous people and subsistence farmers with lifestyles adapted to abundant natural resource availability face diminishing access to resources and degradation of ecosystem service provision.
 The large commercial interests driving deforestation also depend on forest services for their continued profits.

-Whilst the urban and peri-urban poor might not be affected directly by deforestation, a large-scale reduction in ES provision would be likely to impact them through rising energy prices, since more than 70% of electricity in Brazil comes from hydo-electric power, and through other value chain effects.
-This project will assist in establishing the groundwork necessary for a functional large scale PES system with the potential to contribute to pro-poor policy development, and act as a model for government driven wealth redistribution in the region.
+Whilst the urban and peri-urban poor might not be affected directly by deforestation, a large-scale reduction in ecosytem service provision would be likely to impact them through rising energy prices, since more than 70% of electricity in Brazil comes from hydo-electric power, and through other value chain effects.
+This project assisted in establishing the groundwork necessary for a functional large scale Payments for Ecosystem Services system with the potential to contribute to pro-poor policy development, and act as a model for government driven wealth redistribution in the region.

-This project builds on the belief of Brazilian scientists, which the Global Canopy Programme has helped to catalyse over the last three years, that the water cycle of the Amazon represents a major opportunity for future PES systems.
-In order to design an effective project we have consulted widely, assembling an international team that consists of scientists, economists and experts in community development.
-The funding will be mostly used to finance two major workshops, which we believe will establish the group as an influential world-leading authority, and pave the way for larger projects over the next five years.
+This project built on the belief of Brazilian scientists, which the Global Canopy Programme had helped to catalyse over the last three years, that the water cycle of the Amazon represented a major opportunity for future Payments for Ecosystem Services systems.
+In order to design an effective project we consulted widely, assembled an international team that consisted of scientists, economists and experts in community development.
+The funding was mostly used to finance two major workshops, which we believed established the group as an influential world-leading authority, and paved the way for larger projects.